Exercise.com vs GymMaster

 Where GymMaster wins

-• Built-in 24/7 door access control with RFID and Bluetooth readers sets it apart from competitors
+• Built-in 24/7 door access control with RFID and Bluetooth readers.
+No separate access system or monthly fee for a third-party provider like Kisi

 Where Exercise.com falls short